Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Tennessee Civil War Trails series list.
 A significant historical date for this entry is March 23, 1818.

 Location.
 35° 10.462′ N, 87° 44.272′ W. Marker is in Collinwood, Tennessee, in Wayne County.
-Marker is at the intersection of East Broadway Street and 3rd Avenue, on the right when traveling west on East Broadway Street.
+It is at the intersection of East Broadway Street and 3rd Avenue, on the right when traveling west on East Broadway Street.
 Touch for map.
 Marker is at or near this postal address: 219 East Broadway Street, Collinwood TN 38450, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Wayne County Veterans Park (within shouting distance of this marker); McGlamery Stand (approx. 1.9 miles away); McGlamery's Stand
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies: Wayne County Veterans Park (within shouting distance of this marker); McGlamery Stand (approx. 1.9 miles away); McGlamery's Stand

 Divided Loyalties Marker & Welcome Center Collinwood, Tn image.
 Click for full size.

-Photographed By Sandra Hughes, March 13, 2012
+Photographed by Sandra Hughes, March 13, 2012

 2. Divided Loyalties Marker & Welcome Center Collinwood, Tn